Frequently Asked Questions

 What strength of concrete should I pour?

-We are a licensed/insured general contractor and can make arrangements for a complete turnkey project.
+We are a licensed/insured general contractor and can arrange a complete turnkey project.

 What does air entrainment do?

 Air entrainment is the induction of very small air bubbles in fresh concrete.
-As the concrete cures, the air bubbles for small voids, these voids give concrete additional durability in freezing/thawing conditions.
+As the concrete cures, the air bubbles for small voids; these voids give the concrete additional durability in freezing/thawing conditions.

 How much air is in concrete?